How to Pay off Student Loans Fast, No Matter How Much Money You Make

 - Val Breit used a flip phone to avoid paying for a data plan as she got rid of $42,000 in student loans.

-- Cody Boorman traded in his car for a cheaper one to eliminate his car payment while he and his wife, Georgi, paid off $56,000 of student loan debt.
+- Cody Boorman traded in his car for a cheaper one to eliminate his car payment while he and his wife, Georgi, paid off a combined $56,000 of student loan debt.

 - Phil Risher stuck to free activities like hiking to keep him busy while tackling $30,000 of student loans.